chickendinosaur/object-get-property/README.md

 Made in response to the amount that I was using lodash.get to update data in a project and needed a better solution.
-Caches all key chains to avoid garbage and maintain performance.
+Ability to cache all key chains to avoid garbage and maintain performance.
+Backwards compatible with lodash.get.

+Passing false as the 3rd param will force no cache.

 ---